MarineCast/toolkit-seascape/docs/ARCHITECTURE.md

-The canonical release manifest freezes product paths, checksums, schema versions, producer code identity, resolution, grain, spatial support, family manifest, coverage/source-vintage metadata, and rights/attribution where supplied. `seascape.products` verifies the release and artifact before returning a frozen `ProductArtifact`.
+The canonical release manifest freezes product paths, checksums, schema versions, producer code identity, resolution, grain, spatial support, family manifest, coverage/source-vintage metadata, and rights/attribution where supplied. `seascape.products` verifies the release and artifact before returning a frozen `ProductArtifact` pointing into a retained `.seascape/releases/<release_id>` generation, independent of mutable canonical compatibility paths.
+See [API contracts](API.md).
 It never selects a different resolution or reads an unpublished candidate.
 Applications freeze these physical inputs and then own predictive feature and scale selection.